 Page attributes (such as the display rotation) are taken from the "under" file.
-For best results, remove any rotation differences in the two files using -upright first, or by adding -prerotate to the command.
+For best results, remove any rotation differences in the two files using -upright (see above) first.

 The -relative-to-cropbox option takes the positioning command to be relative to the crop box of each page rather than the media box.